mjbarnes/git-tutorial/Readme.md

         C:\git\IntroductionToGit [master +3 ~0 -0]>
         </pre>
 3. Now that we have added several files to staging it's time to commit these files to the local repository.
-    a.
-To move our changes from staging to the master repository we will need to preform a `$ git commit` command.
+    * To move our changes from staging to the master repository we will need to preform a `$ git commit` command.
 Git commits require descriptions.
 These descriptions should be short descriptions of what has been changes in this commit.
 For our first commit we will attach an "Initial commit" message.
         * `$ git commit -m "Initial commit"`
         <pre>
         C:\git\IntroductionToGit [master +3 ~0 -0]> git commit -m "Initial commit"